 I have released four albums on my father's 5-String Productions label, including My Native Home, which includes collaborations with Tim O’Brien, Ben Krakauer, Brittany Haas, and Mark Schatz.
 On that recording, I play and sing mostly traditional material, including some rarely heard ballads from my home state of Pennsylvania.
 I was also delighted to be featured on the Compass Records tribute album, Dear Jean: Artists Celebrate Jean Ritchie, which was released on September 2, 2014.

-In 2016, I became a member of the Chicago-based quartet Big Sadie.
+From early 2016 through the end of 2018, I was a member of the Chicago-based quartet Big Sadie.
 Centered around the gorgeous harmony singing of Elise Bergman & Collin Moore, the band is equally at home on a festival stage, in an auditorium hall, accompanying a dance, busking on a sidewalk, passing tunes around a circle, or in an intimate rock club.
 Big Sadie has opened for acts ranging from country-music legend Marty Stuart to pop and indie-rock outfit Wild Belle.
 We recorded our debut album in December of 2016.
-That album was released on May 19 with a hometown release concert and party in Chicago at The Hideout.
+That album was released on May 19, 2017 with a hometown release concert and party in Chicago at The Hideout.

 As a teacher, I have been on staff at The Colorado Suzuki Institute, Fiddle Camp at the Old Town School of Folk Music (which I co-lead), Rocky Mountain Fiddle Camp, Strings by the Sea, Old-Time Week at The Swannanoa Gathering, and Southern Week at Ashokan (the ending of which in 1982 inspired camp co-director Jay Ungar to compose "Ashokan Farewell").
 I have also taught workshops at Berklee College of Music, the Old Town School of Folk Music, Morehead State University, The School For Strings, Music for Youth, and the Music Institute of Chicago.